castwide/gamefic/README.md

 Gamefic is a system for developing and playing adventure games.

+# Installation

-The core Gamefic library and executable are available as a Ruby gem:
+Gamefic is available as a Ruby gem:

     gem install gamefic

-The Gamefic SDK is also a gem:

-    gem install gamefic-sdk
+## The Gem Architecture

+As of Version 2.0, the primary gem has three components, each of which is a separate gem:

+* _gamefic-core_: The core libraries for the framework
+* _gamefic-tty_: Command-line components for running Gamefic games (e.g., .gfic files) in a terminal
+* _gamefic-sdk_: Development and authoring tools

 # Using the Executables